axen88/index-file-system/README.md

 |dump all kv in object 1    | dump   -i i -o 1 |
 |remove kv in object 1      | remove -i i -o 1 -k 1 |

+# feature
+1. support multi fs
+2. support variant length key or value
+3. support NULL value or zero length value

+# TODO
+1. using btree manager the space instead of bitmap
+2. support snapshot
+3. the data on disk is consistent at any time
+4. object read/write
+5. big value
+6. file system AI
+7. ...